herotc/hero-rotation/README.md

 It is maintained by [Aethys](https://github.com/aethys256/) and the [HeroTC](https://github.com/herotc) team.
 Also, you can find it on [Curse](https://www.curseforge.com/wow/addons/herorotation) and [CurseForge](https://wow.curseforge.com/projects/herorotation).

-**There are a lot of helpful commands, do '/hr help' to see them in-game !
+**There are a lot of helpful commands.
+Do '/hr help' to see them in-game!
-Although, most of the commands and options are being moving to Addons Panels, you can see them by going into Interface -> Addons -> HeroRotation.**
+Most of the commands and options are being moved to Addons Panels, and you can see them by going into Interface -> Addons -> HeroRotation.**

 Feel free to join our [Discord](https://discord.gg/tFR2uvK).
-Feedback is highly appreciated !
+Feedback is highly appreciated!

 ## Key Features
 - Main icon that shows the next ability you should cast.